mathesar-foundation/mathesar-wiki/design/process.md

 - **Share prototypes**

 # Testing
-During the testing phase, the prototypes produced in the previous step go through different forms of user-centered testing, where they are evaluated based on pre-established criteria.
+During the testing phase, the prototypes produced in the previous step go through different forms of user-centered testing, where they are evaluated based on pre-established acceptance criteria.

 ## Goals
 Evaluate how usable (i.e., can users use it?), desirable (i.e., do users want it?), and performant the prototypes are; collect that information to improve the final design or start an additional prototype iteration.